priyamtripathiii03/invoicegenerator/README.md

 </p>

 ## Description:
-Streamline your supermarket’s billing process with our user-friendly Invoice Generator App, designed specifically for grocery stores.
+Streamline your star market’s billing process with our user-friendly Invoice Generator App, designed specifically for grocery stores.
 This app simplifies the creation and management of invoices, helping you save time and reduce errors.

 ## Key Features: